 There are 3 (geometrical) ellipses there, right?
 Can we agree on it?
 Good.

-Guess what, within the SVG specs there are more ways to draw things on your screen than just complex paths.
+Guess what, within the Scalable Vector Graphics (SVG) specs there are more ways to draw things on your screen than just complex paths.

 For example there happens to exist elements like